 Once you move a lot of ebooks off at start, you’ll get more reviews, more word-of-mouth, more visibility, more everything.
 So make initial jumpstarting one of your key goals, even if you will lose a bit of money just to push those first hundred books into the hands of readers.

-9. Run an evergreen webinar on your ebook and its contents and benefits: you can use webinars before, or even after, your ebook launch
+9. Run an evergreen webinar on your ebook and its contents, both pre-and-post-launch

 Among all marketing and promotion formats, webinars are immensely powerful.
 A Content Marketing Institute study found this: webinars are in the top five effective marketing tactics.

 The problem with webinars may be that you are an already overburdened solopreneur in Knowledge Commerce.
 Your content creation workload is always enormous.
 You may thus have no bandwidth to be conducting live events like webinars to push your ebook selling a notch higher.
 Right?